 To do so, they studied potential mechanisms in human tissue samples and in mouse models.

 They report their findings in a study paper in the journal Circulation.

 In their study paper, the investigators explain that to regulate blood flow, vessels dilate and contract as appropriate.
-This happens due to calcium signaling: Calcium ions communicate with cells, regulating vasodilation by effectively telling the vessels when to dilate.
+This happens due to

 In obesity, however, calcium signaling within blood vessels appears to be impaired.
 This affects vasodilation and contributes to high blood pressure.

 Yet the mechanism underlying this impairment remains unclear.
 To learn more about the specific causes behind high blood pressure in obesity, the researchers investigated cellular mechanisms in human tissue samples and mice — under both normal conditions and those that induce obesity.

 They found that, normally, a protein called TRPV4 — which is present on the membranes of endothelial cells — allows calcium ions to enter the cells and maintain normal blood pressure.